Online platforms, and their possible regulation, have been a much discussed topic in recent months.

 We ask for a clear response to these questions by 25 July.

 As Parliament broke for recess in July 2018, the ESC also looked at platforms and online intermediation services.
+In November 2018 the Committee granted Government a scrutiny waiver to continue participating in negotiations on the proposal, which looks suspiciously like a vintage UK attempt to water down the legislation one last time.

 Last updated 22 August 2018